jeog/TOSDataBridge/README.md

 [Complete Documentation ( docs/README.html ) ](https://raw.githubusercontent.com/jeog/TOSDataBridge/master/docs/README.html)

 ###+ Requirements
 - Windows to run the core implementation.
 The python interface is available to any system running python3.
 - TDAmeritrade's ThinkOrSwim(TOS) platform that exposes DDE functionality (the Window's verion)
 - VC++ 2012 Redistributable (included)
 - Some basic Windows knowledge; some basic C, C++, or Python3 programming knowledge

+###+ Platform Notes
+- The core implementation has been tested, and 'works', on Windows 7 SP1, Windows Server 2008 R2, and Vista SP2.
+- The virtual python layer/interface has been tested on Windows 7 and Debian/Linux-3.2
+- There was a problem running the TOS platform itself on Windows Server 2012 R2: crashing with the Java VM throwing an EXCEPTION_ACCESS_VIOLATION from glass.dll.
+(Attempts to fiddle with permissions, use different versions of jre etc. were fruitless.)

 ###+ Installation
 - tosdb-setup.bat will attempt to install the necessary modules/dependencies for you but you should refer to README.html for a more detailed explanation.